javaEcosystem/tracers/README.txt

--> Remove friends from your list using : /rmfriend name or /rmf name or /removefriend name -> List your friends using : /lsfriends or /lsf or /listfriends -> Tracers are colored as follow : green rays for friends , white rays for other players -> FPS display
+-> Remove friends from your list using : /rmfriend name or /rmf name or /removefriend name -> List your friends using : /lsfriends or /lsf or /listfriends -> Tracers are colored as follow : green rays for friends , white rays for other players -> Toggle tracers using the keybinding that you can set in minecraft controls settings -> FPS display